 Welcome to Year 1

 Welcome to Year 1's year group page.
 This is the page for Class 3 and 4.
 You will be able to find out about our learning experiences in school each week and see photos of us having fun.
 We have an exciting year ahead, with trips out, workshops and visitors already planned.
 We look forward to getting to know and working together with all Year 1 parents, to ensure the children have a fulfilling year.
-To see a sample of our computing work over the year see the class 3 display board and the class 4 display board.
+To see a what we are learning in computing click here.
+For a sample of some of our computing work over the year see the class 3 display board and the class 4 display board.

 Trent Lock Visit